-By the end of May following their 2nd year, each student must have a written project proposal signed by a faculty advisor who has agreed to oversee the project.
+By the final day of class of May following their 2nd year, each student must have a written project proposal signed by a faculty advisor who has agreed to oversee the project.
 The proposal should be created in collaboration with the faculty advisor, and specifies the required work to be completed over the summer following the 2nd year.
 The exact nature of this work is up to the faculty advisor and student, and could include, but is not limited to, the following: a detailed presentation of core papers in a given field, replication of an existing empirical or quantitative paper, collection of new data, or a paper based on an original idea.

 The project is due prior to the first day of classes in August following the student's 2nd year of study.
-The project will be evaluated by the faculty advisor, who will inform the Graduate Director if the student has successfully completed the project.
+The project will be evaluated by the faculty advisor, who will inform the Graduate Director if the student's project was satisfactory or not by the first day of September.

-If the Graduate Committee, acting on the recommendation of the faculty advisor and Graduate Director, deems the project satisfactory, the student is admitted to PhD candidacy.
-If the paper is not satisfactory, the Graduate Committee may, at their discretion, issue a "revise and resubmit" to the student.
+If the project was determined to be unsatisfactory by the advisor, then the Graduate Committee will evaluate the project, and at their discretion, may issue a "revise and resubmit" to the student.
 In this case, the student has until the last day of classes of the fall semester of their 3rd year to complete a new version of the project.
-If the Graduate Committee, acting again on the recommendation of the advisor and Graduate Director, find the new version satisfactory, the student will be admitted to PhD candidacy.
-If the Graduate Committee, either at the initial submission in August, or at the revised submission, decide that the project is not satisfactory, then the student will not be admitted to PhD candidacy, but can complete their 3rd year courses and remain eligible to graduate with the MA degree.
+If the Graduate Committee, who will solicit the input of the original advisor on the revision, find the new version satisfactory the student will be allowed to continue towards the PhD.
+If the Graduate Committee, either at the initial submission in August, or at the revised submission, decide that the project is not satisfactory, then the student will not be allowed to complete the PhD.
+A student with an unsatisfactory 2nd year project may remain in classes throughout their 3rd year if they wish.
+They would be eligible to graduate with the MA as early as December of their 3rd year.